Quality inspections at Technomix.

 Contact & consultation on surface inspection

-Would you like to assess visible quality characteristics of your components systematically or implement series-accompanying surface control?
+Would you like to systematically evaluate the visible quality characteristics of your components or implement a surface inspection process during series production?

-We will be happy to support you in defining suitable inspection criteria and developing an appropriate inspection concept – manual or automated.
+We would be happy to assist you in defining suitable inspection criteria and developing a suitable inspection concept – whether manual or automated.